 The Department of Psychology has four areas of study in the doctoral program:

 All PhD applicants must meet the requirements for admission.
-Please visit the Psychology Graduate Admissions page to learn more about graduate program requirements, dates and deadlines and instructions on how to apply.
+Please visit the Psychology Graduate Bulletin to learn more about graduate program requirements, dates and deadlines and instructions on how to apply.

 Doctoral students in Psychology also have the opportunity to complete an interdisciplinary Neuroscience specialization via the Neuroscience Program in the College of Liberal Arts.
 Students interested in the Specialization in Neuroscience should visit the Neuroscience Program website.

 Individuals earning PhD degrees in Psychology have moved on to a variety of interesting and fulfilling positions.
 We have been consistently successful in placing our graduates in the types of positions they were hoping to obtain.
 Currently, it is typical for most individuals with newly earned Psychology PhD degrees to go on to postdoctoral research positions, and this holds for our students.
 Many of our graduates secure prestigious postdoctoral positions where they bring their skills and knowledge to the highest levels.
 Many of those students then obtain faculty positions at well-known institutions, where they carry out cutting-edge research in diverse areas from behavioral neuroscience to clinical science.
 Other students obtain research positions in various industries.

 For questions related to the graduate program offerings in general, please contact:

 Director of Graduate Studies

 Gifts from alumni and friends of the department can be directed to honor former faculty mentors, to support graduate student research and PhD program progress, and to promote science and science education in the grandest of traditions.
 By donating a gift to either the Shipley Research Prize or Bersh Award fund, you will ensure that each year, a deserving student can receive up to $1000 to put towards data collection or travel.